 “Shared” resource use for “public” goods – the concept is almost sacred.
 All for one and one for all …..community values…the public interest.
 The lion and the lamb co-existing peacefully in a mythical garden of plenty.

-Reality is never so tidy – indeed self interested opportunistic behaviour by a few usually rules the roost – unless some form of enforced regulation protects the interests of the “public”.
+Reality is never so tidy – indeed self interested opportunistic behaviour by a powerful few usually rules the roost – unless some form of enforced regulation protects the interests of the “public”.
 Unfortunately the crowding out of truly public interests by trailerable powerboat owners at Grossi Park is a classic case in point of this truism of political economy. .
-The issue is not the activity itself – but the sheer scale of the activity during a lengthy peak season and basically whenever “the snapper are running” off Rabbit Island.
+The issue is not the activity of power trailer boat launching itself – but the sheer scale of the activity during a lengthy peak summer holiday season and/or basically whenever “the snapper are running” off Rabbit Island.
 40 or so trailer boat owners/users crowd out the rest of us for 2-3 hours on either side of high tide.

 The defining characteristic of a public good resource is that up to a point any one person’s use does not interfere with the enjoyment of any other person’s use.
 And so it is with an uncrowded park, an uncrowded road, an uncrowded open air concert, an unobstructed view of the mountains or sea, a lighthouse in an uncrowded harbour .